wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/general/admin-dashboard.md

 ## Admin Dashboard Pages

-### Dashboard
+### Analytics Dashboard
-The Admin dashboard is a single place for you to view your most important metrics and perform some admin tasks.
+The Admin analytics dashboard is a single place for you to view your most important metrics and perform some admin tasks.
 At the moment, it pulls data from:

 <!-- TODO: add photo -->